 Physics is the fundamental science; it leads to our most basic understanding of the natural world and of human technological achievements.

 The physics program at Middlebury is designed to integrate physics into the liberal arts curriculum, as well as to provide challenging courses and research opportunities for students majoring in physics.
 Courses and student research activities in astronomy are also part of the physics program.
-The Physics Department does not offer a minor.

-Courses designed especially for nonscience students include PHYS 0155 (Introduction to the Universe), PHYS 0106 (Physics for Educated Citizens), selected offerings in winter term, and first year seminars.
-Students majoring in the sciences for premedical, pre-engineering, and other professional programs, and others who desire a more analytical approach to physics, usually select courses from the introductory physics sequence PHYS 0109, PHYS 0111, and PHYS 0110.
-In addition, they may elect more advanced courses at the 0200-level or above.
+Courses designed especially for students not majoring in Physics include PHYS 0155 (Introduction to the Universe), PHYS 0106 (Physics for Educated Citizens), selected offerings in winter term, and first year seminars.
+Students majoring in the sciences for premedical, pre-engineering, and other professional programs, and others who desire a more analytical approach to physics, have two tracks to choose from.
+Students with little prior exposure to physics may prefer to begin with PHYS 0108 (Physics of Motion), followed by PHYS 0111 (Waves, Optics, and Fluids) or PHYS 0114 (Electricity and Magnetism).
+Students who have successfully completed high school physics and calculus courses should instead opt for PHYS 0109 (Newtonian Mechanics), a more accelerated version of introductory Newtonian mechanics than PHYS 0108.
+In addition, all students who complete PHYS 0114 may elect more advanced courses at the 0200-level or above.
+The physics department does not offer a minor.

 For those majoring in physics, we offer a broad range of courses that emphasize a variety of topics in physics while building both theoretical understanding and experimental skills.
 Middlebury physics majors apply their education in a wide variety of careers.
 Some pursue graduate work in physics and related fields; others find their physics degrees valuable in engineering, medicine, business, law, teaching, government service, and other pursuits.
 The physics program is designed to serve the needs of both those intending advanced study in physics and those for whom formal work in physics will end with the Middlebury degree.